 Black communities now need the churches to fully be the Church of Jesus Christ!
 This means as Civil Rights activist and entertainer Harry Belafonte strongly implied in his recent appeal to black churches on a NAACP Image Awards telecast, they must step up and go beyond being a place of religious refuge, political and social activism.
 Authentic, spiritually maturing black American Christians in their assemblies are needed as the “church of the living God” (1 Timothy 3:14-15, NKJV) led by Jesus Christ as Lord, to stand firm on God’s Word and moral order; infused with power from on high, to liberate prospective strong men and great women of God from the chains of Satan!

 Christianity the religion is utterly worthless to set these men and women truly free or get them to God as the Lord Jesus plainly taught (John 8:31-36, 14:6)!
 As in impassive white, so, in emotionally fervent black churches practicing Christianity the religion of men, the Lord calls the willing to repentance, revival and the strength He supplies His people to please Him and do His will (Colossians 1:9-12).
-Get my book, The Strong Man Of God to learn more about God’s strength.4
+Get my book, The Strong Man Of God: Back To Basics to learn more about God’s strength.4

 2 Visit https://fromslaverytovictory.org/, a Web Site sponsored by Open Door Communication Ministries, Inc. to journey through a very concise, biblically accurate and

 satisfying elaboration of this point in a presentation entitled, Does God Care About African Americans?

 3 I stand ready to offer Christian education consulting or assistance to any interested pastor.
 Contact me by any of the ways listed on our Web Site Contact Page.